trishela7/black-jack/README.md

-# black-jack
+# Blackjack
-A variation on the game of black jack
+A variation on the game of Blackjack.
+It uses random.randint and if/elif/else statements.